 Wise men said there would never be a living to be made again from farming in this country?
 Farms up and down the country were lying idle for want of a tenant, there were onerous effects of taxation and dilapidated buildings & equipment reflected the low incomes ... and there was a world wide depression as corn prices fell ... farmers in England were distraught ... as farmers overseas thrived.

-Crewood only survived because Joseph Shaw and his successors turned the farm into a factory ... larger herds, piped water, milking parlours, mechanisation and, after progress with disease control in large flocks, 25,000 Crewood Capons ... the innovations continued but what a struggle ...
+Crewood only survived because Joseph Shaw and his successors turned the farm into a factory ... with larger herds, piped water, milking parlours, mechanisation and with progress in disease control in large flocks ...
+25,000 Crewood Capons ... the innovations continued but what a struggle?

-The London Times reported in December 1906 the ongoing decline in the agricultural population.
+In December 1906 the London Times reported the ongoing decline in the agricultural population.
 Two 'causes' were identified.
-Firstly diminished demand for labour from cost cutting when farmers were confronted by lower produce prices.
+Firstly diminished demand for labour from cost cutting as farmers were confronted by lower produce prices.
 This had resulted in less arable farming with the plough and more land put down to grass and more labour saving mechanisation, 'forcing' labour off the land.
 Secondly there had been a reduction in supply of agricultural labour as more folk moved to the higher paid jobs in manufacturing which provided for growing aspirations for comforts and accommodation.
 'Why should young enterprising men persevere in low paid farm work'?
 The decline was reported as a 'serious economic and social fact'.
 There was a call for subsidies and adaptation to new circumstances by moving to higher value fruit & vegetables and more poultry and dairy farming ... the so called 'other industries of a subsidiary character' ...